A Vision for the Future?

 Event #1 – Monday 9 September 2024 in the Canada Room at Queen's University, Belfast

 This first event in the series reviewed the North South Ministerial Council from a range of perspectives, including its establishment and its challenges.
-The following link is to a video recording of the presentations at the event by Reg Empey and Bertie Ahern.
+The keynote speakers were Reg Empey and Bertie Ahern.

 Audio recordings of all Event #1 presentations